quanterall/HaskellMaterials/basics/02-composite-datatypes.md

   error, called at <interactive>:25:5 in interactive:Ghci2
 ```

 We first evaluate the error, then set `crash` to be that expression.
-Evaluating `c` now reliably
+Evaluating `crash` now reliably
 causes the crash to happen.

 Let's see how this strictness annotation seems to work out for our `stringFromTuple` function: